 We have a range of assemblies and lessons that can help empower your students to make positive choices.

-Our pack of 21 easy-to-follow lesson plans comprise age-appropriate content for Years 7 to 13.
+Our pack of 21 easy-to-follow lesson plans comprise age-appropriate and stage-relevant content for Years 7 to 13.

 Our professionals training is designed to equip you to feel confident in delivering RSE and PSHE material, and help shape your approach to challenging sexual harassment.